TinyMLaas/TinyMLaaS/docs/general/technology_choices.md

 ### SQLAlchemy

+The backend talks with the database with sqlalchemy.
+This means that it is able to talk with any SQL-database without any changes to the backends software.

 As of now, the database in use is *sqlite*.
 However, this is meant to be more of a temporary solution to make development easier.
 For more information, checkout the suggestions in [Suggestions for further development](next_steps.md)

 ## Bridge

+The relay is the part of the software to which the microcontrollers are connected to.
+It is also done in API style.

+### Flask

+Unlike the backend, the bridge is created with [Flask](https://flask.palletsprojects.com/en/2.3.x/).
+Flask is lightweight and easy to understand, which makes sence for the bridge, as the hardware, on which the bridge runs, might not be that powerfull.

+### Usbutils

+To find USB-devices, the software does not use pythons libraries, such as [PyUSB](https://github.com/pyusb/pyusb).
+This is because these softwares also have OS dependencies, that need to be installed and do not work that well in docker containers. *USButils* works great in contianers and is easy to install, which is why it has been chosen over pythons own libraries.